Mikey Musumeci

-Michael Musumeci Jr. (born July 7, 1996) is an American submission grappler and Brazilian Jiu-Jitsu black belt competitor.
+Michael Musumeci Jr. (born July 7, 1996) is an American submission grappler and Brazilian Jiu-Jitsu black belt competitor currently signed to UFC Brazilian Jiu-Jitsu (UFC BJJ), where he is the inaugural and current UFC BJJ Bantamweight Champion.
 A four-time World Champion and Pan American Champion in colored belts, Musumeci is a five-time IBJJF black belt World Champion (four times in Gi and once in No-Gi), and the first American to win more than one IBJJF World title at black belt.
-He is currently signed to ONE Championship where he is the current flyweight submission grappling champion.
+He formerly competed in ONE Championship where he was the inaugural Flyweight Submission Grappling World Champion.

 Early life

 Michael Musumeci Jr. was born in Marlboro, New Jersey on July 7, 1996.
 Musumeci is of Italian ancestry.
 He began training Brazilian jiu-jitsu (BJJ) at age 4 along with his sister Tammi at Fatjo's Martial Arts Academy under coach Fernando "Cabeça".
 When he was 10 his family moved to Florida.
 While training at various academies, he met brothers Rafael and Guilherme Mendes of Art of Jiu Jitsu (AOJ) during a seminar, starting a long relationship with the brothers and their academy.
 Starting at juvenile blue belt, Musumeci won IBJJF world championships at every belt level.
 In 2014 Guilherme Mendes awarded him his brown belt right after his 2014 purple belt world title while on the podium.
 In 2015 aged 18, Musumeci received his black belt from Gilbert Burns.